caydenlund/cpp-utilities/args/README.md

        In a call to `./exec --number=5`, `5` is the option-argument of `--number`.
        Similarly, in a call to `./exec -an=5`, `5` is the option-argument of `-n`.

-Usage is simple.
+## Usage

 First, instantiate the object with a list of all options that take option-arguments.

 ```c++
 int main(int argc, char** argv) {